asrivastava100/StatSimJS/README.md

     - The parameters (excluding ssize) (as array) e.g [1,1]
     - Optional: WarnOn = true (by default) - This needs to be configured.- In the website for the library, this is used to send a message to the front end.
 It helps provide warnings on sample sizes <10000 and any errors encountered during simulation.

--After running the Run() method the user has access to:
+- After running the Run() method the user has access to:
     - the sample (this.output)
     - the sample mean (this.mean)
     - the sample variance (this.Variance)